Skip to main content Go to Site Map

 About Thomas Flynn

-This workshop will be led by Thomas Flynn, an independent consultant to the heritage sector specialising in 3D digitisation and publishing, co-chair of the IIIF 3D Community group, and editor of the The Spatial Heritage Review.
+This workshop will be led by Thomas Flynn, an independent consultant to the heritage sector specialising in 3D digitisation and publishing, co-chair of the IIIF 3D Community group, and editor of The Spatial Heritage Review.

 Previously, Thomas was cultural heritage lead at sketchfab.com, co-founder of museuminabox.org, and initiated publication of the British Museum's first open access 3D data.